 Dream Chiado Apartments are your minimalist option in Chiado.
 These bright, fully equipped studios – renovated in 2017 – feature kitchenettes, air conditioning, and small balconies with city views.
 Super close to the Santa Justa Elevator and Baixa-Chiado metro station, this accommodation is completely immersed in Chiado’s theater, café, and boutique shop scene.

-Another cheaper option for you is the quirky Casinha das Flores Guesthouse.
+Another cheaper option is the quirky Casinha das Flores Guesthouse.
 This is old school Lisbon, with faded tiles, creaky wooden stairs, and sunlight filtering in through lace curtains.
-Tucked between Chiado and Bairro Alto, in an 18th-century building with 21 rooms, this place leans in heavily to the antique soul side of things.
-It definitely won’t be for everyone, but it has an atmospheric old library and lots of well-used communal areas that could tell some stories too.
+Tucked between Chiado and Bairro Alto, in an 18th-century building with 21 rooms, this place leans in heavily to Lisbon’s antique soul.
+It may be for everyone, but it has an atmospheric old library and lots of well-used communal areas that could tell some stories too.
 Breakfast is quite the experience too, with a short stroll over to a 400-year-old palace with live piano and croissants.
 No elevator, no frills, just unfiltered Lisbon.

 Palácio das Especiarias is housed in a restored 16th-century palace.
 The hotel offers 41 rooms and suites, and guests can enjoy amenities such as the Tágides do Tejo Wellness & Spa, live Fado performances during dinner, and musical breakfasts featuring piano and violin.
 Additional experiences include vintage car tours and Portuguese wine tastings.